Environment variables

 KAFKA_SASL_JAAS_CONFIG: org.apache.kafka.common.security.plain.PlainLoginModule required username='usr' password='pwd';

-You can set them in the values.yaml
+You can set the environment variables in the values.yaml

 of our Helm chart: